-We’re Adam, Lora, Matimu, and David Willard and we’re missionaries to Madagascar, the fourth-largest island in the world, located just off the southeast coast of Africa.
-As missionaries, we’re part of YWAM (Youth With A Mission) Madagascar, partnering with AIM (Africa Inland Mission) in Madagascar to lead a church-planting team to the Antakarana people in isolated northwestern Madagascar.
+We’re Adam, Lora, Matimu, and David Willard and we’ve recently completed our service as missionaries to Madagascar, the fourth-largest island in the world, located just off the southeast coast of Africa.
+As missionaries, we were part of YWAM (Youth With A Mission) Madagascar, pioneering a new work to the unreached Antakarana people in isolated northwestern Madagascar.
 Our primary home/sending church in the US is Sanctuary Church, located in Tulsa, OK.

 We strongly believe in the incarnational reality of Jesus, our God who became a man like us in order to bring new life to the world.
 We strive to model ourselves after him, “becoming all things to all people so that by all means we might save some.”
 (1 Cor.
 9:22) To us that means speaking the local language (Malagasy) and dialect (Antakarana) and partnering in works with the local Malagasy people that are formed in such a way as to be both recognizable and deeply challenging to the culture they live within.
 We work together to spread the Kingdom of God in Madagascar and bring the abundant life of Jesus to those who’ve never known it or even heard of it.

 Adam and Lora have lived and worked as missionaries in Madagascar since 2011.
-So far, we’ve completed intensive Malagasy language training in Madagascar and now use the Malagasy language to interact and develop relationships on a daily basis and to share the Good News of Jesus.
+Upon first moving to Madagascar, we completed a half-year of intensive Malagasy language training and now use the Malagasy language to interact and develop relationships on a daily basis and to share the Good News of Jesus.
 We’ve also worked with YWAM Tamatave on the east coast of Madagascar, participating in a church-planting Discipleship Training School, lived in a rural village, worked in health/sanitation development, and started multiple Christian fellowships among rural villagers who had never heard the Good News of Christ before.
 We contributed a small part to the work of the YWAM Tamatave team, who have started over 45 churches and 30 rural clinics, all of which are led and managed by the villagers themselves.

-To start this work, we’ve pioneered the first efforts on Nosy Mitsio, establishing the area as a base of ministry for outreach to the Antakarana.
+The previous stage of our ministry included spending five years on the small island of Nosy Mitsio, where we led a team of new missionaries to bring the first Gospel witness that the island has ever received.
+The Antakarana people are one of the least-reached tribal groups of Madagascar and historically resistant to outside influence.
+Our goal during our time spent on Nosy Mitsio was to see the Antakarana there come to know Christ, follow him, and develop a multiplying church-planting movement among them.
+To that end, we pioneered the first efforts to reach the Antakarana on Nosy Mitsio.
 We spent our first year and a half alone on Nosy Mitsio, to prepare the way to bring out a team to join us in ministry.
-When our team arrived in late 2014, we spent the next two years training them in an intensive language, culture, and ministry training program (TIMO) and together we developed our plan of ministry and long-term strategy for reaching the Antakarana of Madagascar.
+When our team arrived in late 2014, we spent the next two years training our team in an intensive language, culture, and ministry training program (TIMO) and together we developed our plan of ministry and long-term strategy for reaching the Antakarana of Madagascar.

 Both Lora and Adam have also spent two and a half years as US Peace Corps Volunteers in South Africa (from 2008-2010) where they lived and worked in a rural community to develop the local primary schools and educational resources of the surrounding area.
 Together and with the help of excellent co-workers in South Africa, they accomplished such projects as creating two libraries, two computer labs, an after-school art program, a literacy curriculum for the youngest grades, and plenty of teaching and training to improve the skills, teaching quality, and effective use of available educational resources of their South African counterparts.

-We believe that our skills and our experiences, and most importantly our willingness, have been developed by God to be greatly used in the island of Madagascar, to serve him by “knowing God, and making him known.”
+We believe that our skills and our experiences, and most importantly our willingness, have been developed by God to be greatly used in the island of Madagascar, serving him by “knowing God, and making him known.”
 (The YWAM motto)

 Listen below to a couple of recorded messages from us: